 - Bottelary Hills

-The Paarl Wine Route (home of the first red) accommodates the large international wine companies and smaller individual producers which together offer great diversity.
+The Paarl Wine Route (reached within 45 minutes) accommodates the large international wine companies and smaller individual producers which together offer great diversity.
 Up to 50 grape producers and winemakers as well Cape Winelands country hotels, lodges, and bed & breakfasts are clustered around the historic town of Paarl.
 Visitors will also find excellent restaurants and activities.